Skip to main content

 • Improperly Inserting Breathing Tube: Patients going under general anesthesia require intubation, which involves putting a breathing tube into the airway.
 Anesthesiologists must exercise great care when inserting this breathing device.
 Otherwise, as a medical malpractice lawyer in Indianapolis, IN can confirm, it can lead to serious complications, like decreased oxygen to the brain and laryngeal injury.

-If you are the victim of an anesthesia error, you should schedule a consultation with an anesthesia malpractice lawyer in Indianapolis, IN from Ward & Ward Law Firm today to discuss your case in detail.
+If you are the victim of an anesthesia error, you should schedule a consultation with an anesthesia malpractice lawyer in Indianapolis, IN from Ward & Ward Personal Injury Lawyers today to discuss your case in detail.